Omppatil/Smart-4-Digit-Button-Counter/README.md

 # Smart-4-Digit-Button-Counter

 # Discription
-This project simulates a 4-digit 7-segment counter using the AT89C51 microcontroller.
-An external interrupt toggles between auto and manual counting modes.
-Manual increment and reset are controlled by push buttons.
-Designed in Proteus and coded in Embedded C using Keil µVision IDE, it’s a great project for learning interrupts and display multiplexing.
+This project features a 4-digit 7-segment display counter using the AT89C51 microcontroller.
+An external interrupt switches between auto-counting and manual mode.
+One button increments the count manually, and another resets it.
+The circuit is simulated in Proteus, and the code is written in Embedded C using Keil µVision IDE.
+It’s ideal for learning interrupt handling and display multiplexing.

 # Features
 - 4-digit 7-segment multiplexing